Since the first Survivors at the Summit in 1996, we have made the journey to the summit annually to support those impacted by cancer.

 Now officially known as “Survivors at the Summit”, the journey to King’s Peak continued for at least ten years.
 In 1998, Snowbird offered the use of Hidden Peak as a second Summit location, for those who were unable to make the arduous, three-day journey to King’s Peak.

 In 2024, a new tradition began, as Survivors at the Summit moved to Brighton Resort in Big Cottonwood Canyon.
-With 400 participants, thousands of Tribute Flags, breakfast, lunch, hikes and activities, lift rides and views and the moving Celebration of Life, this day in the mountains supports Survivor Wellness.
+With 400 registered participants, thousands of Tribute Flags, breakfast, lunch, hikes and activities, lift rides and views and the moving Celebration of Life, this day in the mountains supports Survivor Wellness.

-Your participation ensures that Survivor Wellness continues to do the important work of providing cancer survivors and caregivers with dignity, hope and resilience.
+Your participation in and support of Survivors at the Summit ensures that Survivor Wellness continues to do the important work of providing cancer survivors and caregivers with dignity, hope and resilience.

 We have been hiking for nearly 30 years to honor our loved ones and make a difference in the lives of those living with cancer.
+Won’t you join in?

 All proceeds from Survivors at the Summit benefit Survivor Wellness, a cancer care community in the heart of Salt Lake City.
+Cancer Wellness House dba Survivor Wellness is a registered 501(c)(3) nonprofit organization, EIN 87-0568405